 Health and Exercise Sciences Associate Degree

 If you have a passion for staying fit and would like to help others get fit, consider an associate's degree program in health and exercise science to prepare for this field.
-For more information on what types of classes are included in these programs, read on.
+This article details the kinds of nutrition and sports-related classes you will find in an associate program, and options for a career in fitness or health.
 Schools offering Exercise Science degrees can also be found in these popular choices.

 Associate's degree programs are typically offered through community and vocational colleges.
 If you enroll in this course of study, you can expect to take general education courses, as well as courses in nutrition, physical education and science.
 You may delve into pedagogical techniques so you can teach others about health and exercise.
 The curriculum may include courses such as:

 - Recreation and leisure

 - Exercise physiology